Voor deze zoekconfiguratie hebben wij helaas geen zoekresultaten kunnen vinden.

 Or just book a seaside cottage and have the beach on your doorstep.
 Take a swim in the water or just snooze in the shade in your garden.
 Let yourself experience what the Dalmatians call 'fjaka' - a nice lazy mood of utter contentment.
 What a better place to experience this than with a view of the jagged coastline, blue waters, undulating white waves… And to finish this marvelous scene - the sun melts at the sea creating a jaw-dropping vista that can quicken the pulse of anyone.

 Next to the impressive coastline, Croatia is also famous for its caves.
 Did you know that there are more than 10.000 caves around the country?
 As impressive as it is, there are only 40 caves open for visitors, so we wouldn’t recommend individual visits without an official accompaniment.
 Don’t let this dissuade you from exploring the ones that are open.
-Otherwise you’ll miss to witness interesting geomorphological phenomena like sand dunes and erosions.
-Travel by boat or go hiking in one of the Croatian caves to enjoy incredible views of blue waters, cave decorations, and remains of extinct cave bears.
+Otherwise, you’ll miss witnessing interesting geomorphological phenomena like sand dunes and erosions.
+Travel by boat or go hiking in one of the Croatian caves to enjoy incredible views of blue waters, cave decorations, and the remains of extinct cave bears.

 Explore the flora and fauna during your stay in nature

 The wide diversity in landscape ensures that there is a variety of flora and fauna in this country.
 Among the many densely forested areas bears, wolves and some rare bird species can be found.
 During the summer the mountain meadows are completely colored with protected flowers and plants, including the orchid and edelweiss.
 The Croatian flora is mainly characterized by cypresses, olive trees, and lavender, but there are more than 3.000 unique plants in specific places like the Velebit mountain and Kvarner islands.